nicofirst1/nicofirst1.github.io/_projects/2023-10-12-corpus_compass.md

 - **Accuracy & Consistency**: Beyond creating structured datasets from your annotated text, CorpusCompass prioritizes error-checking to maintain data integrity.
 - **Make More of Your Data**: CorpusCompass supports you to explore correlations, identify dependencies, and unveil the effects of social dynamics on language use.

+## Responsibilities
+As the Lead Developer for CorpusCompass, I am responsible for:

+- Overseeing the technical development of the platform, ensuring it aligns with the specific needs of linguistic research.
+- Designing and implementing core features for data extraction, annotation, and dataset generation, tailored to enhance usability for researchers.
+- Ensuring high data integrity by integrating robust error-checking and data validation processes.
+- Collaborating with a multidisciplinary team of linguists, computer scientists, and project managers to refine tool functionalities based on user feedback.
+- Providing ongoing support and improvements to optimize CorpusCompass for analyzing complex linguistic data and supporting advanced research applications.